pagameba/node-queue/README.md

 Example:

+    TDB

 publish
 -------

 Publish a message on the named queue.

-    GET /<queue>/push?message=<message>
+    GET /<queue>/publish?message=<message>[&priority=<priority>]

-Returns status code 200 with the newly inserted message id as the content
+Returns status code 200 with the newly inserted message id as the content if the message was dispatched to a consumer immediately and status code 202 if the message was queued.

     POST /<queue>

 Uses the request body as the message content.
-Returns status code 200 with the newly inserted message's id as the content.
+Returns status code 200 with the newly inserted message's id as the content if the message was dispatched to a consumer immediately and status code 202 if the message was queued.

 Example:

+   TDB

 flush
 -----